SystemSpace/Compendium/compendium.rst

   By using a specific type of energy to push aurora outside of its standard.
 Its mainly energy channeling, but there are a lot of ways to do it.

   The common ways are circle methods (write what could be seen as an if-then-else statement in a circle and sign it), pure energy movement (with the brain), or the Synapsian method, which works by writing code next to a specific icon (only works in LFE, as its SYNAPSE hosted).

+Are certain races more gifted in certain forms of magic? and are there races with 0 magical potential?
+  Yes and yes.
+It's mainly soul-based, but some species and bodies can be bottlenecks or great advantages.

 Does LFE have its own astral plane?
   Most Systems do, actually.